wp-plugins/powerpress/readme.txt

 * Media size and duration detection: Enter your media URL and let the PowerPress do the rest.
 * Category Casting: Add podcast support to your WordPress category feeds.
 * Custom Podcast Channels: Distribute multiple formats (audio/video) and versions (short/full length).
-* Tag/Keyword Podcast Feeds (Tag Casting): Add iTunes compliant attributes to your tag feeds.
+* Taxonomy Podcasting: Create podcasts for your custom taxonomy tag names including WordPress Tags.
+* Post Type Podcasting: Create podcasts for your custom post types.
 * FeedBurner Support: Use FeedBurner.com to host your podcast feeds.
 * *User Role Management: Control which users in your blog can podcast.
-* **Custom Post Types: Use the new Custom Post Types feature found in WordPress 3.0
 * Diagnostics: Check to see if your server is configured to support all of the available features in PowerPress.
-* WordPress MultiSite: Blubrry PowerPress is compatible with WordPress MultiSite (Previously WordPress MU)
+* WordPress MultiSite: Blubrry PowerPress is compatible with WordPress MultiSite.

 *User Role Management requires a separate plugin to manage WordPress Roles and Capabilities.

-**Custom Post Types feature requires a separate plugin to manage custom post types.
+**Custom Post Types and Taxonomies features require a separate plugin to manage custom post types and/or taxonomies.

-= Migrating from PodPress or "Podcasting Plugin by TSG"? = We made it easy to switch to PowerPress.
+= Migrating from PodPress? =

-* Install and enable PowerPress
-* Disable previous podcasting plugin
+Switching to PowerPress is seamless, just enable PowerPress then disable PodPress and you're done!
+Switching plugins is that easy!
+Visit [Migrating from PodPress to PowerPress](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-podpress-to-powerpress/) for details.

 PowerPress will continue where plugin your old plugin left off by including your previously created episodes in your feeds and web pages.

-Please visit [Migrating from PodPress to PowerPress](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-podpress-to-powerpress/) for specific details.
+Note: Advanced settings such as settings for podcast categories will need to be recreated in PowerPress.

 = Need Help? =
 . . . or have some ideas that could improve the plugin?